Trusted WordPress tutorials, when you need them most.

 Paid Memberships Pro

 Paid Memberships Pro proves that you don’t need to buy an expensive plugin to have an effective paywall.
-It is a free membership solution that allows you to secure your content and charge a recurring subscription for it.
-You can always upgrade to a premium plan when you need more advanced features.
+It’s a freemium membership solution that lets you secure your content and charge recurring subscriptions for it.

 The free version of Paid Memberships Pro offers 28 different types of content restrictions.